Animal Control (TV series): Production

 In July 2022, it was announced Fox had given a straight-to-series order to Animal Control from Bob Fisher, Rob Greenberg, Dan Sterling and Fox Entertainment, marking Fox Entertainment Studios' first fully owned live-action comedy.
 In October of that year, Joel McHale joined the series as the lead and executive producer.
 Vella Lovell and Ravi Patel joined the cast later that same month.
-Most portions of Animal Control are filmed in and around Vancouver, the most populous city in British Columbia, and were filmed in the Vancouver area from October 31, 2022 to January 25, 2023.
+Most portions of Animal Control are filmed in and around Vancouver from October 31, 2022 to January 25, 2023.

 In May 2023, the series was renewed for a second season which premiered on March 6, 2024.
 In February 2024, ahead the second season premiere, Fox renewed the series for a third season.
 Filming for the third season began on June 17, 2024 and concluded on August 20, 2024.
 The third season premiered on Fox on January 2, 2025.
 On May 7, 2025, Fox renewed the series for a fourth season.
 Filming for the fourth season began on August 25, 2025 and is scheduled to conclude on November 7, 2025.
-The fourth season is scheduled to premiere on January 15, 2026.
+The fourth season premiered on December 28, 2025.
+On February 26, 2026, Fox renewed the series for a fifth season which is scheduled to premiere on September 27, 2026.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 60% approval rating with an average rating of 6/10, based on ten critic reviews.
+The review aggregator website Rotten Tomatoes reported a 60% approval rating for the first season with an average rating of 6/10, based on ten critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on seven critics, indicating "generally favorable reviews".